tweag/chainsail/docs/deployment.md

 The hub namespace environment variable has to match the value of the `imageHubNamespace` property in `helm/values.yaml`.

-The first time you deploy chainsail, you will need to fetch the cluster's kubernetes access credentials using `gcloud`:
+The first time you deploy Chainsail, you will need to fetch the cluster's Kubernetes access credentials using `gcloud`:

 ```bash
 gcloud container clusters get-credentials --region $GCP_REGION chainsail
 ```
 The GCP region can be found in `terraform/base/dev/main.tf` in the `node_location` entry of the `chainsail_gcp` module.

-Once all of the desired images are published, you can install chainsail with:
+Once all of the desired images are published, you can install Chainsail with:

 ```bash
 helm install -f helm/values-dev.yaml chainsail ./helm
 ```

-### 4. Deploy chainsail front-end
+### 4. Deploy Chainsail front-end

-The chainsail front-end is currently deployed separately using App Engine:
+The Chainsail front-end is currently deployed separately using App Engine:

 > **Note: The App Engine app.yaml is generated by Terraform.
 Run the `terraform/base/<env-name>` module to recreate it.